rhyskeepence/elm-websocket/README.md

   run 8080 $ withWebSocketBroadcaster broadcaster webSocketApp httpApplication
 ```

-That's it from the server side - a server which can respond to WebSocket requests from
+That's it from the server side.
+We have built a server which can respond to WebSocket requests,
-the client, as well as send broadcasts to all clients.
+as well as send broadcast messages to all clients.
 Note that the request, response and broadcast types
-are our Haskell types - JSON marshalling is done under the covers.
+are our Haskell types - JSON encoding/decoding is done under the covers.

 The next bit is the Elm side.
-This package includes a code generator for Elm types, JSON codecs, and WebSocket subscription.
+This package includes a code generator for Elm types, JSON encoders/decoders, and WebSocket subscription.

 Create a main to generate the Elm source from our Haskell API: